hardie/arch-dedr-report/draft-arkko-arch-dedr-report.md

 * DDOS defenses do not have to come through large entities, as layered defenses and federation also helps similarly.
 * Surveillance state data capture can be fought with data object encryption, and not storing all of the datal in one place.
-* Open interface help guard against the bundling of services in one large entity; as long as there are open, well-defined interface to specific functions these functions can also be performed by other parties.
+* Open interfaces help guard against the bundling of services in one large entity; as long as there are open, well-defined interface to specific functions these functions can also be performed by other parties.
 * Commercial surveillance does not seem to curbed by current means.
 But there are still possibilities, such as stronger regulation, data minimisation, or browsers acting on behalf of users.
 There are hopeful signs that at least some browsers are becoming more aggressive in this regard.
 But more is needed.

 One comment made in the workshop that the Internet community needs to move back from regulation to trying to curb the architectural trend of centralization instead.
 Another comment was that discussing this in the abstract is not as useful as more concrete, practical actions.
-For instance, one might imagine DOH deployments with larger number of trusted resolvers.
+For instance, one might imagine DOH deployments with a larger number of trusted resolvers.

 ## Security

 This part of the discussed focused on whether in the current state of the Internet we actually need a new threat model.

-Many of the communications security concerns have been addressed in the past few years, with increasing encryption.
-However, issues with trusting endpoints on the other side of the communication have not been addressed, and are becoming more urgent with the advent or centralised service architectures.
+Many of the communications security concerns have been addressed in the past few years with increasing encryption.
+However, issues with trusting endpoints on the other side of the communication have not been addressed, and are becoming more urgent with the advent of centralised service architectures.

 The participants in the workshop agreed that a new threat model is needed, and that non-communications-security issues need to be treated.

 Other security discussions were focused on IOT systems, algorithm agility issues, and experiences from difficult security upgrades such as the DNSSEC key rollover.

 The participants cautioned against relying too much on device manufacturers for security, and being clear on security models and assumptions.
-Security is often poorly understood, and the assumptions about who the system defends against and not are not clear.
+Security is often poorly understood, and the assumptions about who the system defends against and who it does not are often unclear.

 ## Future